Massively Parallel Algorithms for Small Subgraph Counting: Abstract

 \section{Abstract}

-With the prevalence of large graphs, it is becoming increasingly important to design scalable algorithms.
-Over the last two decades, frameworks for parallel computation, such as MapReduce, Hadoop, Spark and Dryad, gained significant popularity.
-The Massively Parallel Computation (MPC) model is a de-facto standard for studying these frameworks theoretically.
-Subgraph counting is a fundamental problem in analyzing massive graphs, often studied in the context of social and complex networks.
-There is a rich literature on designing scalable algorithms for this problem, with the main challenge to design methods which are both efficient and accurate.
-In this work, we tackle this challenge and design several new algorithms for subgraph counting in MPC.
+Over the last two decades, frameworks for distributed-memory parallel computation, such as MapReduce, Hadoop, Spark and Dryad, have gained significant popularity with the growing prevalence of large network datasets.
+The Massively Parallel Computation (MPC) model is the de-facto standard for studying graph algorithms in these frameworks theoretically.
+Subgraph counting is one such fundamental problem in analyzing massive graphs, with the main algorithmic challenges centering on designing methods which are both scalable and accurate.

-Given a graph $G$ over $n$ vertices, $m$ edges and $T$ triangles, our first main result is an algorithm that, with high probability, outputs a $(1+\eps)$-approximation to $T$, with asymptotically \emph{optimal round and total space complexity} provided any $S \geq \max{(\sqrt m, n^2/m)}$ space per machine and assuming $T=\Omega(\sqrt{m/n})$.

-Our second main result is an $\hideo(\log \log n)$-rounds algorithm for exactly counting the number of triangles, parametrized by the \emph{arboricity} $\alpha$ of the input graph.
-The space per machine is $O(n^{\delta})$ for any constant $\delta$, and the total space is $O(m\alpha)$, which matches the \emph{time} complexity of (combinatorial) triangle counting in the sequential model.
-We also prove that this result can be extended to exactly counting $k$-cliques for any constant $k$, with the same round complexity and total space $O(m\alpha^{k-2})$.
-Alternatively, allowing $O(\alpha^2)$ space per machine, the total space requirement reduces to $O(n\alpha^2)$.

-Finally, we prove that a recent result of Bera, Pashanasangi and Seshadhri (ITCS 2020) for exactly counting all subgraphs of size at most $5$, can be implemented in the MPC model in $\tilde{O}_{\delta}(\sqrt{\log n})$ rounds, $O(n^{\delta})$ space per machine and $O(m\alpha^3)$ total space.
-Therefore, this result also exhibits the phenomenon that a time bound in the sequential model translates to a space bound in the MPC model.
+Given a graph $G=(V, E)$ with $n$ vertices, $m$ edges and $T$ triangles, our first result is an algorithm that outputs a $(1+\eps)$-approximation to $T$, with asymptotically \emph{optimal round and total space complexity} provided any $S \geq \max{(\sqrt m, n^2/m)}$ space per machine and assuming $T=\Omega(\sqrt{m/n})$.
+Our result gives a quadratic improvement on the bound on $T$ over previous works.
+We also provide a simple extension of our result to counting \emph{any} subgraph of $k$ size for constant $k \geq 1$.
+Our second result is an $\hideo(\log \log n)$-round algorithm for exactly counting the number of triangles, whose total space usage is parametrized by the \emph{arboricity} $\alpha$ of the input graph. \eat{The space per machine is $O(n^{\delta})$ for any constant $\delta> 0$, and the total space is $O(m\alpha)$, which matches the \emph{time} complexity of (combinatorial) triangle counting in the sequential model.} We extend this result to exactly counting $k$-cliques for any constant $k$.
+Finally, we prove that a recent result of Bera, Pashanasangi and Seshadhri (ITCS 2020) for exactly counting all subgraphs of size at most $5$ can be implemented in the MPC model in $\tilde{O}_{\delta}(\sqrt{\log n})$ rounds, $O(n^{\delta})$ space per machine and $O(m\alpha^3)$ total space.